Xela3026/yabbr-docs/docs/message-types/mms.md

 .jpg, .jpeg, .png, .gif, .wav, .mp3, .3gp, .mp4, .mpg, .mpeg, .avi, .pdf, .vcf, .vcard, .cal

-Finally, there is a size limit on the file.
-Yabbr will automatically compress files that are too large, however it should be noted that if the file is too large, this compression can make the content unrecognisable.
+Finally, there is a size limit on the file. <BrandName/> will automatically compress files that are too large, however it should be noted that if the file is too large, this compression can make the content unrecognisable.

 ## Message